howardjones/network-weathermap/docs/dev/dev-README.md

     # on Windows, allows you to use 'vagrant putty' to connect to the box
     vagrant plugin install vagrant-multi-putty

-    # to build the box (if necessary) and start it up
+    # to build the default box (if necessary) and start it up
+    # (the default is Ubuntu 14 with PHP 5.5)
     vagrant up

+    # to see what others are available:
+    vagrant status

+    # and to start one of those up:
+    vagrant up deb8

+Provision scripts tested so far:
+* Ubuntu 12.04 LTS
+* Ubuntu 14.04
-Tested so far: Ubuntu 12.04 LTS, 14.04, and 16.04 LTS
+* Ubuntu 16.04 LTS
+* CentOS 5
+* CentOS 6
+* CentOS 7
+* Debian 8
+* Debian 7

 ## Basic Philosophy ##